vidyadharijami/azure-powershell/src/RecoveryServices/RecoveryServices.SiteRecovery.Autorest/docs/New-AzRecoveryServicesReplicationFabric.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-`PROVIDERDETAIL <IFabricSpecificCreationInput>`: Fabric provider specific creation input.
-To construct, see NOTES section for CUSTOMDETAIL properties and create a hash table.
+`CUSTOMDETAIL <IFabricSpecificCreationInput>`: Fabric provider specific creation input.
-  - `ReplicationScenario <String>`: Gets the class type.
+  - `InstanceType <String>`: Gets the class type.

 ## RELATED LINKS